pnp/List-Formatting/view-samples/document-library-information-pane/README.md

 Whenever we share a document library, an information pane or landing page can be useful to welcome users and engage them, providing information about its content and making it easier to use.

 ## Hardcoded JSON: columns are not required!
 Yes, you got it right.
 This sample JSON is "hardcoded" and no columns are required to make it work.
-You can customize it by replacing the sample text with your own (how to below).
+You can customize it by replacing the sample text with your own (read "how to" section below).

 ## Solution breakdown